 Let me tell you everything that I (and my family) love about this plan.

 All unlimited data plans give you unlimited data, right?
 Well, not really.
 If you read the fine print you’ll see that most unlimited data plans come with one of two caveats: either your data can be deprioritized at any time, or there’s a hard cap on how much full-speed data you can use.

 With most unlimited plans the data cap is somewhere between 25–50 GB.
 That’s enough data to stream about 25–50 hours of video (in standard definition).
 That may sound like a lot, but for many gamers, serious working professionals, and influencers, it’s chump change.

-So how much data does the Unlimited Elite plan come with?
-Try 100 GB of high-speed 4G LTE data (or 5G data where available).
-I dare you to try to use it all up (I’ve never gotten close).
+So how much data does the Unlimited Premium plan come with?
+Try truly unlimited, high-speed 4G LTE data (or 5G data where available).
+You couldn't use it all up if you tried.

 Our handy guide will help you figure out how much data you really need.

 AT&T may not win the gold medal when it comes to coverage or data speeds.
 But it does take the silver medal in both of those categories, which is nothing to scoff at.
 I’ve personally never had issues with coverage or data speeds on this plan.
 I often have more bars than my friends in remote areas.